 After all, if they were selling a fraudulent product, offering lifetime warranty would end up making them lose money.
 And from the numerous product reviews praising the customer service, I can confidently say they intend to honor the warranty if something goes wrong.

 The CURT 5th Wheel Hitch 16516 E16 is a little bit different from the other CURT models we’ve seen so far.
 See, this hitch is a sliding unit, which means it’s ideal for trailer owners with short truck beds (under eight feet).

 But these sliding units usually use hollow rails, which reduces the strength on the hitch.
 However, this model is a true rolling unit meaning it’ll keep the weight evenly distributed for a more extended period and won’t cause the hitch to bend under pressure.

-Therefore, this product is the best 5th wheel manual sliding hitch, but it’s still a sliding unit, so it has some severe limitations as you’ll see later on in this article.
+Therefore, this product is the high quality 5th wheel manual sliding hitch, but it’s still a sliding unit, so it has some severe limitations as you’ll see later on in this article.
 Honestly, you should only consider a sliding 5th wheel hitch if you have a short truck bed that’s under eight feet.

 Otherwise, these models fail to stack up to the other types of 5th wheel hitches.
 But if you’re in this predicament, you aren’t going to see better features than the ones we have with this model.

 For instance, it has an automatic locking mechanism, which will help make sure your hitch is always secure and ready to go.
 Honestly, when using a 5th wheel hitch, keeping it safely secure should always be your number one priority.

 It also helps that this model is affordable and won’t clean you out.
 In the end, CURT did their best to create the perfect sliding 5th wheel hitch and did a remarkable job doing so.
 But there were two more issues I found in my research that made me a little uneasy.